 Kansas City Chiefs at Pittsburgh Steelers (-12.5)

 This could be tricky as the Chiefs have had a few extra days to rest and prepare, but as a whole, they have been a disaster this season.
 Kansas City’s lone strength has been its run game, which ranks 3rd in the league, averaging nearly 150 yards per game.
 But top back Jamaal Charles is questionable for Monday’s game.
 For Pittsburgh, both Isaac Redman and Jonathan Dwyer are practicing, which could mean an increase in running depth.
-WR Antonio Brown has been ruled out, but the Steelers have plenty of other weapons to throw to.
+WR Antonio Brown is out, but the Steelers have plenty of other weapons to throw to.
 With the run game potentially hampered, the Chiefs may need to lean on its pass game more.
-But Pittsburgh’s pass defense is first in the NFL in yards allowed (174 ypg).
+But Pittsburgh’s pass defense is first in the NFL, allowing just 174 ypg.
 The Steelers will also be playing at home in front of a juiced up crowd.
 When you add it all up, this game has the makings of a blowout.
 Steelers cover and win by at least two touchdowns.